tess-jl/aws-developer-course/notes/11_AWS_Monitoring_Audit.md

 -distributed traces = very cool

 ## X-ray additional exam tips
-* **X-ray daemon / agent has a config to send traces not only within account but alsocross account** --> need to make sure IAM perms allow agent to assume role --> this allows to have central account for all app tracing
+* **X-ray daemon / agent has a config to send traces not only within account but also cross account** --> need to make sure IAM perms allow agent to assume role --> this allows to have central account for all app tracing

 **segments** = sent by each app/service to x-ray, all segments together = end-to-end **trace**

 **sampling** = way to decrease the amount of req to X-ray, reduces cost

-**annotations** = key/value pairs that can add to traces/segments used to index traces and used to do filtering
+**annotations** = key/value pairs that can add to traces/segments used to **index traces and used to do filtering**

 **metadata** = key/value pairs, NOT indexed, NOT used for searching